mrdomino/lockbox/README.markdown

     BCYYTsXCZSEdlktuSfKdemLDkmezL26JnDja/7x1XgSsx0WB2DFv0EY6VLc=
     BebSHIydFdjkknB5dwevn/z+UsGRveb25T5+Vkb6E9cVJhu7O3IqNgssHsE=

-that can be recombined to produce the original message.
+any k (in this case, 2) of which can be recombined to produce the original message.
+You can use this to distribute a secret among trusted friends, relying on them to only combine keys if some prearranged condition is met (e.g. you lose your password and need it, or you die and want to give them access to your information.)

 To try it out, first make sure that the following hold: